 It feels like we’re tapping into something here, and we’re only just getting started.

-53 incredible people – of all ages, and all walks of life – took time out of their busy lives to share their stories and their wisdom with us via the Living Well Alone Survey (click here if you’d like to join them).
+53 incredible people – of all ages, and all walks of life – took time out of their busy lives to share their stories and their wisdom with us via the Living Well Alone Survey.

 We’ve read every single response.
 And we’ve been humbled, uplifted, inspired and moved us to tears by what you’ve said.